Collierville, TN 38017

 Crosswind Elementary has a principal and two assistant principals with 43 full-time teachers, including teachers in art, music, library, and P.E.
 In addition, Crosswind has a part-time music teacher, a part-time art teacher, two school counselors, a full-time interventionist, and a full-time English as a Second Language teacher.
 Our Department of Exceptional Children staff (special education) consists of one Resource Alternate teacher, four paraeducators, one speech pathologist, one part-time physical therapist, one part-time occupational therapist, two APEX (gifted) teachers, two resource specialists, and a special education clerical.
 Other support staff includes a financial secretary, an attendance secretary, a medical records clerk/receptionist, five teacher assistants, two part-time technology supports, a plant manager, a full-time nurse, four cafeteria staff members, and one part-time cafeteria monitor.
 Furthermore, we have a full-time resource officer who is employed by the Collierville Police Department.

 Our school has a very active PTA and encourages parental involvement to enhance our students’ education.
 The school is supported with a high number of volunteers that assist with school academic programs and extracurricular activities.
 Parent volunteers support special programs such as Accelerated Reader, our STEM club, math club, the library, and the health room.
-Volunteers also assist with a variety of after school special events, such as a New Family Picnic, a fall and spring drama production, Turkey Trot (our annual walk-a-thon school fundraiser), and a Father/Daughter Dance.
+Volunteers also assist with a variety of after school special events, such as our Turkey Trot (our annual walk-a-thon school fundraiser.)

 Students will continue to be the focus as instructional and operational decisions are made for Crosswind Elementary.
 We consistently and constantly seek input and feedback from our parents and community stakeholders and we work closely with our school community to provide the best possible learning environment for the students we serve.